 As set forth in our Corporate Governance Guidelines, our Corporate Governance and Nominating Committee will consider director candidates recommended by our shareholders for nomination for election to our Board.
 Any shareholder may suggest a nominee by sending the following information to our Board: (1) the proposing shareholder's name, address and telephone number, (2) the number of shares of our common stock beneficially owned by the proposing shareholder and the suggested nominee, (3) the suggested nominee's name, age, business and residential addresses and telephone number, (4) a statement that the suggested nominee knows that his or her name is being suggested by the proposing shareholder, and that he or she has consented to being suggested and is willing to serve, (5) the suggested nominee's resume or other description of his or her background and experience and (6) the proposing shareholder's reasons for suggesting that the individual be considered.
-The information should be sent to the Corporate Governance and Nominating Committee of Gulf Island Fabrication, Inc., 16225 Park Ten Place, Suite 300, Houston, Texas, 77084.
+The information should be sent to the Corporate Governance and Nominating Committee of our Board addressed as follows: Chairman - Corporate Governance and Nominating Committee of Gulf Island Fabrication, Inc., 16225 Park Ten Place, Suite 300, Houston, Texas, 77084.

 In addition, we have advance notice procedures that permit a shareholder to present shareholder nominees at our annual shareholder meetings.
-For additional information regarding our advance notice procedures, see "Shareholder Proposals and Nominations for the 2022 Annual Meeting."
+For additional information regarding our advance notice procedures, see "Shareholder Proposals and Nominations for the 2023 Annual Meeting."